sindhumadhadi09/Data-512-Final-Project/README.md

 Series_Complete_65PlusPop_Pct (percentage of 65+ population who got vaccinated) Metro_status (If it is a metro or non-metro)

-Note:For A4 Analysis or Methodology is written respective folder
+Note: For A4 Analysis or Methodology is written respective folder

 # Methodology

 ### Find the trends of Vaccination in COVID in Dupage Illinois
-I tried to find the trends in data by diffrent visulizations, ie by seeing the relation between vaccines taken by different agae group people and the number of cases in the county.
+I tried to find the trends in data by different visualizations, ie by seeing the relation between vaccines taken by different age groups people and the number of cases in the county.
-The following are the vizulization graphs, I plotted from the vaccinations data megerd with the final data which we got from the Analysis of Mask Mandate and Illinois Data.
+The following are the visualization graphs, I plotted from the vaccinations data merged with the final data which we got from the Analysis of Mask Mandate and Illinois Data.

-No of confirmed cases vs percentage of people vaccinated.
+No. of confirmed cases vs percentage of people vaccinated.
-No of confirmed cases vs percentage of people vaccinated vs people who has taken one dose.
+No. of confirmed cases vs percentage of people vaccinated vs people who have taken one dose.
-No of confirmed cases vs percentage of 12 plus people vaccinated No of confirmed cases vs percentage of 18 plus people vaccinated No of confirmed cases vs percentage of 65 plus people vaccinated Few more trends along with date.
+No. of confirmed cases vs percentage of 12 plus people vaccinated No. of confirmed cases vs percentage of 18 plus people vaccinated No. of confirmed cases vs percentage of 65 plus people vaccinated Few more trends along with date.

 ### Visualization results

-From the graphs I see that there is a decrease in the Confirmed Covid cases with incraese in vaccination.It was not continuous decrease but when we see on bigger picture on overall scenarios there is a decrease in confirmed cases.
+From the graphs, I see that there is a decrease in the Confirmed Covid cases with an increase in vaccination.
+It was not a continuous decrease but when we see on bigger picture on overall scenarios there is a decrease in confirmed cases.
-In the period 2021-08 we saw increase in cases than 2021-07, but I think this can be my future work to explore more why in this period of time cases increased.
+In the period 2021-08, we saw an increase in cases than 2021-07, but I think this can be my future work to explore more why in this period cases increased.
-I see the same results for all the three age group of people :12plus, 18plus, 65plus.
+I see the same results for all the three age groups of people:12plus, 18plus, 65plus.

 The graphs can be found in the link: